MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-file-data.md

 8. Review your recovery settings, and select **Recover**.
 Any synchronization job for the selected recovery item will be canceled while the recovery is in progress.

-When using Modern Backup Storage (MBS), File Server end user recovery (EUR) is not supported.
-File Server EUR has a dependency on the Volume Shadow Copy Service (VSS), which Modern Backup Storage does not use.
+When using Modern Backup Storage (MBS), File Server end user recovery (EUR) isn't supported.
+File Server EUR has a dependency on the Volume Shadow Copy Service (VSS), which Modern Backup Storage doesn't use.
 If end user recovery is enabled, then recover data as follows:

 1. Navigate to the protected data file.
 Select and hold the file name > **Properties**.